Trurl0/Tankard/README.md

 #### The goal of the game is to program a smarter AI than your oponent (and murder its troops, of course).

+(I have left my testint AI in player2.py if you want to try to beat it)

 ## Input: